Joukowsky Institute for Archaeology and the Ancient World

 Brown University Quiet Green, 2012Archaeology of College Hill, an ongoing fall term course and fieldschool for Brown undergraduates, has worked at multiple sites in the area immediately surrounding the Brown main campus.
 Begun in the fall of 2006 at the First Baptist Church in America, the field school moved in fall 2008 to the John Brown House Museum, to the "Quiet Green" of Brown University in 2012, and to the grounds of Moses Brown School in 2015, where work concluded in 2022.
 The project now continues in the area surrounding Brown University's List Art Building, at 58 College Street.

-Laurel Bestock, director
+Laurel Bestock, executive director

 Kiosk Archaeological Field Recording and Management